 'The physical reason for this apparent contradiction is that dust makes a substantial contribution to the overall opacity in our dusty simulations, which decreases the availability of high-energy photons to ionize and excite the gas.' - This explanation makes some sense for Ne V and Ar IV, but not for Si II and Mg II which are both low

 ionisation energy lines.
+[THESE LINES ARE GONE SO THIS PARAGRAPH IS AS WELL]

 A key factor here is likely dust depletion.
 Indeed the main effect of dust in HII regions is depletion of metals onto dust grains (e.g. Shields & Kennicutt 1995) and a discussion of depletion and its effects should enter here as well.
+[ADDED PHOTOELECTRIC HEATING STATEMENT AND CITATION]

 'Many of the equivalent widths of UV emission lines increase with the removal of dust since dust absorption peaks in the UV' - But in your model surely the dust attenuation of the continuum and the line is the same, so why should you see an effect on the EW?
+[BECAUSE OUR EW IS RELATIVE TO THE INCIDENT CONTINUUM, THE EMERGENT CONTINUUM FROM THE CLOUD, BUT I DON’T SEE A REASON TO STATE THIS.]

 '... while the region it emits across the LOC plane essentially disappears...' - It seems to expand significantly to my eyes?

 'dust free models either get incorporated into the larger emission region in the plane or disappear, best seen with [S II] λ4078 and [S II] λ6720 ' - why?
+[NO IONIZATION JUMP]

 Page 48:

 'Thus we agree with the conclusion that AGN contribution is needed for local [Ne V] 14 mum and 24 mum emission' - This is insufficient – you have not considered shocks, nor X-ray binaries, nor the effect of normal binaries or uncertainties in the SED-shape, so how can you make this conclusion?

-'We find that peak He II λ4686 emission does not change significantly as we vary from 0.2 to 5.0 Zsun' - Well it does if you change the ionising spectrum with metallicity which you should do.
-Your conclusion is caused by your assumptions and does not reflect

-reality.
-Please fix.
+[ADDED A STATEMENT ABOUT ADDITIONAL EXCITATION SOURCES]

 'Thus, we suggest that perhaps there are low metallicity pockets within these local galaxies, which contribute to their overall He II λ4686 emission.' - I really do not understand how this statement follows from any of what you have written above.
 Please rewrite.
+[IT SEEMS CLEAR TO ME?]

 Page 50:

-Here you focus again on equivalent widths but you should be aware that these can be hard to measure at high-z!

-'With our dust-free simulation, we find a much higher peak log(WC III]) = 3.0 with typical emission around log(WC III]) = 2.0 (Figure 7a, column b).
-In our dusty low metallicity (0.2 Zsun) simulation, we find peak log(WC III]) = 2.7. ' - yes, but for completely unrealistic conditions.
-Revisit with application of densities actually observed in high-z galaxies.

-'We find O III]1665...' - what line is this?

 p 53: